 - Property E sold at $278 per square foot.

-Per square foot costs are used a lot in new construction.
-The square foot cost to rebuild your home, if it's older, is often likely to be higher than the cost to buy.
-Those can be based on averages because 2x4s, Sheetrock, and other construction materials cost the same per square foot from one house to the next.
+Per-square-foot costs are used a great deal in new construction.
+The square-foot cost to rebuild your home is often likely to be higher than the cost to buy if the home is older.
+This comparison can be based on averages because two-by-fours, drywall, and other construction materials cost the same per square foot from one house to the next.

-It's not wise to base the purchase price of a home you are going to buy on either median nor average per square foot costs.
-That's because each home is unique.
-It is better to use these numbers as trends.
-Prices per square foot can vary based on location, condition, improvements, and updates, including lot sizes, and whether it's a one-story or multi-level home, among other factors.
+It's not wise to base the purchase price of a home you're buying on either median or average per-square-foot costs because each home is unique.
+Instead, think of these numbers as indicative of overall trends.
+Prices per square foot can vary based on location, condition, improvements, updates, lot sizes, and whether it's a one-story or multi-level home, among other factors.

-The main reason prices per square foot is important is to show you trends.
-If you can compare the average price per square foot for the past 12 months, you can determine whether values are rising or falling.
-But much of that depends on the average size of the home.
+You can determine whether values are rising or falling if you compare the average price per square foot for the past 12 months, but much of that depends on the average size of the home.

 The average price per square foot will show you a trend as long as all homes are similar in square footage, but an average won't help much at all if some homes are larger than others.

 The answer to whether it's better to buy a home that's smaller at a higher per-square-foot cost, or a larger home at a lesser per-square-foot cost, depends on the typical average square footage of homes in that area.
 Many buyers want to buy a larger home, but it might not be the best financial choice if that larger home is a white elephant.